sheenazien8/hascrudactions/README.md

 ## Requirements
+* laravel 7.^
-This package uses ```yajra/laravel-datatables``` (https://yajrabox.com/docs/laravel-datatables/master) for index table view under the hood, Please make sure you include this dependencies before using this library.
+* This package uses ```yajra/laravel-datatables``` (https://yajrabox.com/docs/laravel-datatables/master) for index table view under the hood, Please make sure you include this dependencies before using this library.

 ## Installation